Layne Staley: Other projects

 Staley shared lead vocals with Ann Wilson for a cover of Bob Dylan's "Ring Them Bells", featured on Heart's 1993 album Desire Walks On.

 The song "It's Coming After" from Second Coming's 1994 debut album L.O.V.Evil features Staley on lead vocals.
 Second Coming features Staley's bandmates from Alice N' Chains, his former band.

 One of the last songs that Staley recorded was a cover of Pink Floyd's "Another Brick in the Wall" with the supergroup Class of '99, featuring guitarist Tom Morello of Rage Against the Machine, bassist Martyn LeNoble, drummer Stephen Perkins, both from Jane's Addiction and Porno for Pyros, and keyboardist Matt Serletic.
-In November 1998, the group recorded the song for the soundtrack to Robert Rodriguez's 1998 horror/sci-fi film The Faculty.
+In November 1998, the group recorded the song for Robert Rodriguez's 1998 horror/sci-fi film The Faculty.
 A music video was also released.
 While the other members of the band were filmed specifically for the video, Staley's appearance consisted of footage pulled from Mad Season's 1995 Live at the Moore video.

 A song titled "Things You Do" featuring Staley on vocals was part of the soundtrack to the 2012 film Grassroots.
 In the film, the song was credited to "The Bondage Boys featuring Layne Staley", but the song had been credited to "Layne Staley and The Aftervibes" and "Layne Staley and Second Coming" when it leaked on the internet years before.